Skip to content

 If a venue has several rooms, you can move between the venue-level overview and the individual rooms from the same selector.

-2. Choose a date
+2. Choose a Date

 Use the date filter to narrow what you see.
 When a date is selected, Stage View focuses on information for that day.
-If no date is selected, you can review information across all available days.

-3. Move between tabs
+3. Move Between Tabs

 Use the tabs to switch between the main kinds of information available for the selected venue or room.